Day of the Dead (1985 film): In popular culture

-The song "Confessions of a Knife (Theme Part 2)" from the 1990 album Confessions of a Knife... by My Life with the Thrill Kill Kult samples dialogue between Sarah and Captain Rhodes.
+The song "Confessions of a Knife (Theme Part 2)" from the 1990 studio album Confessions of a Knife... by My Life with the Thrill Kill Kult samples dialogue between Sarah and Captain Rhodes.
 Captain Rhodes: "I'll have you shot."
 Sarah: "Are you out of your mind?"
 Captain Rhodes: "No, ma'am.
 Are you?"
 Along with dialogue from Private Steel and laughter from Private Rickles that repeats later throughout the song.
 Steel: "Bang!
 You're dead!" followed by Rickles' laughter.

-The song "The Only Good God Is a Dead God" from the 1992 album Psychological Warfare Technology Systems by Terror Against Terror samples Captain Rhodes' final screams "Choke on them... choke on them", with the sounds of the zombies eating him.
+The song "The Only Good God Is a Dead God" from the 1992 studio album Psychological Warfare Technology Systems by Terror Against Terror samples Captain Rhodes' final screams "Choke on them... choke on them", with the sounds of the zombies eating him.

-American punk band the Misfits recorded a song about the film entitled "Day of the Dead" for their 1997 album American Psycho.
+American punk band the Misfits recorded a song about the film entitled "Day of the Dead" for their 1997 studio album American Psycho.

 In 2014, Sherman Howard's zombie character Bub appeared in a cameo in "Us", the fifteenth episode of the fourth season of the AMC series The Walking Dead, as one of the walkers encountered by the characters Glenn and Tara in a railroad tunnel, an homage to not only the character but also to the underground setting of Day of the Dead.

 The first episode of the third season of Stranger Things sees the main characters sneaking into their local cinema to watch an early screening of Day of the Dead.

-Seattle-based musical duo the Little Black Bottles composed "Letter to Miguel", a tribute song to character Miguel Salazar, for their album Let Them Eat Red Velvet Cake.
+Seattle-based musical duo the Little Black Bottles composed "Letter to Miguel", a tribute song to character Miguel Salazar, for their studio album Let Them Eat Red Velvet Cake.

-In Call of Duty: Black Ops 4, the final DLC map for the Zombies mode is named "Tag der Toten" ('Day of the Dead' in German).
-It is a reimagining of the Call of Duty: Black Ops Zombies map, "Call of the Dead", in which Romero appeared as a boss zombie.
+In Call of Duty: Black Ops 4 (2018), the final DLC map for the Zombies mode is named "Tag der Toten" ('Day of the Dead' in German).
+It is a reimagining of the Call of Duty: Black Ops (2010) Zombies map, "Call of the Dead", in which Romero appeared as a boss zombie.
 In "Tag der Toten" his iconic glasses show up as a tribute.